 “Homicide” refers to the killing of one person by another, either lawfully or unlawfully, and by some act or failure to act.
+The term homicide is different from the term murder.
 Under Arizona law, there are four instances in which a person can be charged with a crime for unlawful homicide.
 These include when a killing results in:

 - first-degree murder, per ARS 13-1105,